-Our commitment to the type of food we provide also requires we invest time and funds into sourcing food.
-Almost all of our food is purchased in bulk from reputable food banks, wholesalers, and manufacturers.
-We source our food from the best vendors we can find throughout the country.
+To ensure the food we provide is good, we purchase almost all of our food in bulk from reputable food banks, wholesalers, and manufacturers.
+We invest time and funds to source food from the best vendors we can find throughout the country.

 Food drives are also an important part of our food sourcing.
 All donated food is thoroughly sorted by our specific criteria before being used in our bags.

-Families may choose from five options structured around the USDA MyPlate standards.
-All bag types contain 4-5 pounds of nutritious, non-perishable food, including a variety of fruits, vegetables, proteins, grains, and soups/entrees.
-Bag types are identified by different colors of the Every Meal logo.
+Weekend Food Bags: Families may choose from five food bag options structured around the USDA MyPlate standards.
+All food bag types contain 4-5 pounds of nutritious, non-perishable food, including a variety of fruits, vegetables, proteins, grains, and soups/entrees.

 Produce Bags: As part of our Grow & Give initiative, we provide fresh fruits and vegetables to children and families in our community during the summer growing season.
 All produce collected through our garden, partnerships, and individual donations gets distributed to local families on a weekly basis.
 Our goal is to distribute over 1,000 bags of fresh produce in the 2021 Grow & Give season.